Seaside Vacations Property Management Terms and Conditions

 6. OWNER OCCUPANCY: Owner may request Seaside to remove specific dates from availability for rentals only if such dates have not already been reserved by Guests at the time the written request is received by Seaside.
 Owner shall not request the cancellation of any reservation which has already been booked by Seaside.
 Owners and their guests shall observe the same check-in and check-out times as set forth in Seaside’s standard policy for Guest.

-7. OFF MARKET: If at any time the Property is not available to rent (per owner’s rental instructions), Seaside finds the Property not in “Rental Ready” condition, or if the Property is winterized, Seaside shall take the Property off the market.
+7. OFF MARKET: If at any time the Property is not available to rent or Seaside finds the Property not in “Rental Ready” condition, Seaside shall take the Property off the market.

 8. PETS: If Owner permits pets, Seaside shall collect an additional pet fee from Guest.
-Seaside shall arrange for the Property to be treated for flea prevention at Seaside’s expense.
+Seaside shall arrange for the Property to be treated for flea prevention and any additional cleaning that maybe required at Seaside’s expense.

 9. TRANSFER OF OWNERSHIP: If the Property is listed for sale, Owner shall immediately notify Seaside.
 Owner’s Listing Agent shall follow Seaside’s showing policy.
 Owner shall immediately notify Seaside if any lender has alleged Owner is in default of any Deed of Trust or if any lender has notified Owner of its intent to exercise any assignment of rents.
 If Seaside has reason to believe that owner is in default under a Deed of Trust on the Property, then Seaside, in Seaside’s sole discretion, may withhold advance rent until rental has occurred.
 If the Property is sold or transferred prior to the expiration date of this agreement, Owner agrees to honor all reservations as required by the North Carolina Vacation Rental Act.
 Owner agrees to sell or transfer the Property subject to this agreement and Seaside shall retain its rights to all future reservations.